Ermilo Abreu Gómez

-Ermilo Abreu Gómez (September 18, 1894 in Mérida, Yucatán – July 14, 1971 in Mexico City) was a writer, journalist and lecturer born in Mérida, Yucatán, México.
+Ermilo Abreu Gómez (September 18, 1894 in Mérida – July 14, 1971 in Mexico City) was a Mexican writer, journalist and lecturer.
 He was a member of the Mexican Academy of Language from 1963.
 He was also a professor in several universities in the United States.
-He died in Mexico City in 1971.

 Partial list of works

 His literary work was varied, over a long period of time: